 Shipping Transactions

 The Chambers lawyers have deep insight into the laws and regulations and also practical experience of dealing with legal issues involving shipping.
 The firm has developed expertise in advising on ICD projects, shipbuilding projects, ship finance, mortgage etc. The Chambers acts for foreign buyers of ship items etc. and often advises clients over trade terms on shipbreaking.
-The Chambers and Partners ranked us under the spotlight table for shipping for seven consecutive years and Chambers and Partners 2023 Asia Pacific Guide gave review: “Specialist shipping practice covering the full scope of maritime issues including ship arrests, marine insurance, bills of lading and admiralty.
+The Chambers and Partners ranked us under the spotlight table for shipping for eight consecutive years and Chambers and Partners 2024 Asia Pacific Guide gave review: “Specialist shipping practice covering the full scope of maritime issues including ship arrests, marine insurance, bills of lading and admiralty.
 Also active on collision cases, often representing international P&I clubs and shipping companies”.

-– Chambers and Partners, 2023-2022
+– Chambers and Partners, 2023-2024

 “Also active on collision cases, often representing international P&I clubs and shipping companies.”